In this article you’ll learn how to fix audio latency in FL Studio.

 Select an ASIO Driver

-Audio latency performance at the end of the day really comes down to two things:
+Audio latency performance comes down to two things:

 - Your computer’s specs/performance

 If your computer or ASIO Driver cannot keep up with a very fast setting, you will start to experience underruns.

 (Underruns are when you hear glitches, clicks, and pops, and is your computer telling you to either increase your ASIO Driver’s buffer length, or your computer may need upgrading soon!)

 FL Studio’s manual on audio settings says the optimum setting is 440-880 samples (10-20ms).
 Any lower is diminishing returns.. meaning your computer works harder for little improvement!